 Simon Holt's output for the chamber ensemble is large, including nine pieces written for the Nash Ensemble.
 The first four of these: Shadow Realm (1983), Era madrugada (1984), Canciones (1986) and Sparrow Night (1989) have been recorded by the Nash Ensemble on the NMC label.
 After the fifth piece, all fall down, a sixth was commissioned for the 2004 Cheltenham Festival, namely the other side of silence, followed by the string trio, 4 quarters, and String Sextet: the torturer's horse.
 His most recent work for the Nash Ensemble, bagatelarañas, for wind quintet will be premiered in March 2017 at the Wigmore Hall.
-Holt has also developed a hugely successful relationship with Birmingham Contemporary Music Group, who recorded a second portrait album on the NMC label, released in 2004, featuring Kites (1983), Lilith (1990), eco-pavan (1998), Boots of Lead (2002) and feet of clay (2003).
+Holt has also developed a hugely successful relationship with Birmingham Contemporary Music Group, who recorded a second portrait CD on the NMC label, released in 2004, featuring Kites (1983), Lilith (1990), eco-pavan (1998), Boots of Lead (2002) and feet of clay (2003).

 To date, Holt has been commissioned to write three major orchestral pieces for the BBC Proms - in 1987, John Drummond commissioned Syrensong for the BBC Symphony Orchestra, later followed by the viola concerto Walking with the River's Roar, premiered by Nobuko Imai and the BBC Philharmonic in 1992.
 Latterly, Troubled Light (2008) and the flute concerto Morpheus Wakes (2014), for Emmanuel Pahud, were both premiered by the BBC National Orchestra of Wales, conducted by Thierry Fischer, during Holt’s highly successful tenure as Composer in Association at the BBC National Orchestra of Wales 2008 – 2014.
-Other works from this period include St Vitus in the kettle, the double concerto Centauromachy and The Yellow Wallpaper, for soprano and orchestra.
+Other works from this period include St Vitus in the Kettle, the double concerto Centauromachy and The Yellow Wallpaper, for soprano and orchestra.

 Simon Holt has found inspiration in, amongst other things, the world of Greek myth.
 His Icarus Trilogy culminated in 1995 with the premiere of his cello concerto Daedalus Remembers, commissioned by the Cheltenham festival for Rohan de Saram and Sinfonia 21 conducted by Daniel Harding.
 In addition, he feels a great affinity for the writing of Federico Garcia Lorca whose dark, passionate and enigmatic texts have much in common with Holt's own sound world.
 He has set Lorca's texts in his song cycle Canciones and his first opera The Nightingale's to Blame.
 This was a commission from Opera North, the Huddersfield Contemporary Music Festival, and the Munich Biennale, and the premiere formed the focal point of a major retrospective at the 1998 Huddersfield Contemporary Music Festival.
-Simon Holt's soprano and orchestra piece, Sunrise' yellow noise (2000) for the City of Birmingham Symphony Orchestra and Lisa Milne under Sir Simon Rattle went on to tour the Cologne Triennale in May 2000, and was the subject of a one-hour South Bank Show TV documentary.
+Simon Holt's soprano and orchestra piece, Sunrise' yellow noise (2000) for the city of Birmingham Symphony Orchestra and Lisa Milne under Sir Simon Rattle went on to tour the Cologne Triennale in May 2000, and was the subject of a one-hour South Bank Show TV documentary.
 In 2001, Simon Holt received Le Prix de la Fondation Prince Pierre, Monaco for this piece.

 Sunrise' yellow noise is the first part of the cycle, a ribbon of time, which encompasses five works of various genre based on poems by Emily Dickinson.
 The other four pieces are Two Movements for string quartet (2001), which received the Royal Philharmonic Society Award in 2002; Boots of Lead (2002) for alto and ensemble, which was premiered by BCMG, Rinat Shaham and Sir Simon Rattle in October 2002 and received the Ivor Novello Classical Music Award; Clandestiny (2000) for soprano and organ; and startled Grass (2001) for female voices and cello.
 The music theatre piece, Who Put Bella in the Wych Elm?, commissioned by Almeida Aldeburgh Opera, was performed around the UK in 2003 to great acclaim and judged Best Stage Work at the 2004 British Composer Awards.
 It led to a number of 'spin off' pieces - The Coroner's Report (2004) for ensemble, the other side of silence (2004) for flute, viola and harp, and The sharp end of night (2005) for solo violin.

-Holt is currently Professor of Composition at the Royal College of Music.
+Simon Holt is currently Professor of Composition at the Royal College of Music.